Paul Gladon

-Paul Gladon (born 18 March 1992) is a Dutch professional footballer who plays as forward for club Fortuna Sittard.
+Paul Gladon (born 18 March 1992) is a Dutch professional footballer who plays as forward for club NAC Breda.

 He previously played in the Netherlands for Sparta Rotterdam, FC Dordrecht and Heracles Almelo respectively before a short stay with English side Wolverhampton Wanderers.
 He subsequently played on loan for Belgian club Sint-Truiden before returning to the Netherlands where he played for Groningen, Willem II, Emmen and Fortuna Sittard.

 Career

 Sparta Rotterdam

 Gladon started playing football as a six-year-old at the local football club SV Hoofddorp, where he played until reaching the under-17 team.
 He then went on to play for the under-19 side of Sparta Rotterdam, led by coach Arjan van der Laan.
 In November 2010, he made his debut with Jong Sparta in an away match against Jong Ajax, and in January 2011 he made his debut in the first-team squad, in the derby against Feyenoord, which was also the last matchup for the Rotterdam Silver Ball.
 He signed a professional contract with Sparta until mid-2015.
 While on loan at Dordrecht from the club, Gladon scored a 19-minute hat-trick for against Volendam on 8 March 2014.